damminhtien/cs231n-vietnamese/classification.md

 </div>

-**In practice**.
+**Trong thực tế**.
 In practice, people prefer to avoid cross-validation in favor of having a single validation split, since cross-validation can be computationally expensive.
 The splits people tend to use is between 50%-90% of the training data for training and rest for validation.
 However, this depends on multiple factors: For example if the number of hyperparameters is large you may prefer to use bigger validation splits.
 If the number of examples in the validation set is small (perhaps only a few hundred or so), it is safer to use cross-validation.
 Typical number of folds you can see in practice would be 3-fold, 5-fold or 10-fold cross-validation.

 <div class="fig figcenter fighighlight">
   <img src="/assets/crossval.jpeg">